 Big corporations such as Nestle and Tesco are known to work hand-in-hand with the government to achieve the halal hub goal.
-Nestle has picked Malaysia as their global halal food production center and exports halal products to more than 50 countries with export sales over \$222 million in 2009.
+Nestle has picked Malaysia as their global Halal Center for Excellence and exports 300 halal food and beverage range of products to more than 50 countries with export sales over \$380 million in 2011.
 Meanwhile, Tesco Malaysia has announced its plan to export \$2.7 million worth of halal products from Malaysia to Britain by 2011.